Academic Assistance Center

 • SPEECH-TO-TEXT program is for vision impaired and special needs students.

-We also have a built-in web browser that reads the Internet and adjustable workstations to accommodate wheelchairs are also available.
+A built-in web browser that reads the Internet and adjustable workstations to accommodate wheelchairs